We harness the power of culture to ensure that new technologies deliver progress for all.

 The internet as we know it is being entirely rebuilt.
-By exhibiting great artistry, innovative builders, and meaningful communities, Culture3 illustrates the impact of blockchains, metaverses, artificial intelligence, and extended reality on culture, commerce, and society — and where it's going in the future.
+By exhibiting great artistry, innovative builders, and meaningful communities, Culture3 illustrates the impact of these technologies — and what's going to happen next.

-In a world of negative news at one extreme and hype at the other, Culture3 provides an antidote, celebrating the best stories of web3 to illustrate why it is so important.
+Our network of thought leaders, industry-specific white papers, and globally-recognized events chart the near future and seek to establish best practice.
+In a world of negative news at one end and hype at the other, Culture3 provides an antidote, celebrating the best of emerging technologies to illustrate why they are going to change everything.

-Our Communities section makes the connection between web3 and society, answering questions about what our social landscape looks like after web3 goes mainstream and how to leverage it to build communities that unite people around common goals and missions.
+Connections between technology and society, asking questions about what society looks like when blockchain, AI, and extended reality are common, and how to leverage those tools to build communities that unite people around the world.

 Misan Harriman is one of the most widely-shared photographers of the Black Lives Matter movement whose images have featured in Vanity Fair, British Vogue, and People Magazine, amongst others.
 He is Chair of the Southbank Centre, Europe’s largest cultural venue, founder of the creative media agency WhatWeSeee, and has for a long time been a leading figure in web3.